codefactoryhu/Git-VSTS-CI/README.md

 ## Credits & disclaimer

 This repo is a part of a workshop hosted by Microsoft Hungary.
-The event is helt by, and all credit goes to Nextent Informatics and Code Factory.
+The event is held by, and all credit goes to Nextent Informatics and Code Factory.